-In order to remain accountable and responsive to evolving norms governing the conduct of business in which it operates, the board has a continuing obligation to ensure that the group is cognisant of country-specific governance requirements, and has effective governance and controls in place to meet this requirement.
+In order to remain accountable and responsive to evolving norms governing the conduct of its business, the board has a continuing obligation to ensure that the group is cognisant of country-specific governance requirements, and has effective governance and controls in place to meet this requirement.
 The governance of ethics within the group forms an important aspect of the board's focus and responsibility.

 The board is responsible for ensuring that the group's ethical norms and policies are appropriate and are enforced, a responsibility that it discharges through the social and ethics committee.
 The social and ethics committee is responsible for monitoring ethics practices and providing regular updates to the board on ethical matters.
-It monitors and performs an oversight function to ensure that the board and the wider organisation are equipped to deliver on the goal of having an ethical culture, and to seek to ensure that the group is sustainable in the triple context of economy, society and the environment.
+It monitors and performs an oversight function to ensure that the board and the wider organisation are equipped to deliver on the goal of having an ethical culture, and to seek to ensure that the group is sustainable in the triple contexts of the economy, society and the environment.

 The remuneration and nominations committee is tasked by the board to monitor the application of the organisation's ethical standards in recruitment processes, performance evaluation and reward of employees and, together with the social and ethics committee, it is responsible for ensuring that remuneration is fair.
 Independent employee satisfaction surveys are conducted every second year with all permanent employees with more than two months' service at the time that the survey is disseminated.
-The most recent survey was conducted in 2018.
+The most recent survey was conducted in 2020.
 The surveys address, among other things, general issues of employees' feelings of satisfaction with their conditions of employment and matters relating to their perceptions of the organisation's ethics.
 Plans to address concerns and make improvements are implemented and monitored annually.
 The social and ethics committee reviews the results of the employee satisfaction survey and the plans to enhance participation rates and performance.

 The group has documented processes covering the detection, investigation and prosecution of dishonest conduct such as fraud, theft and corruption committed by staff or external parties against the group.
 A firm stance is taken against fraud and in the prosecution of offenders.
 Staff are encouraged to report suspected fraudulent or unethical behaviour via a toll-free whistle-blower line managed by an external service provider and can do so anonymously.
-While the South African tip-off line is available to staff in all countries in which the group operates, tip-off lines have also recently been established in Namibia and Botswana, a development that is indicative of the success of the initial tip-off line.
+Following the success of the tip-off line in South Africa, which is available to staff in all countries in which the group operates, tip-off lines have been established in Namibia and Botswana.
 All reported incidents are investigated.
 Awareness of this facility is created through presentations, a quarterly newsletter, promotional items and competitions.

-Breaches in ethics and company policies ordinarily follow a formal disciplinary process, and the related action plans and outcomes are reviewed and discussed at the audit and risk committee and the social and ethics committee meetings during the year.
+Breaches in ethics and company policies ordinarily follow a formal disciplinary process, and the related action plans and outcomes are reviewed and discussed at the audit and risk committee, and the social and ethics committee meetings during the year.